itfanr/ros2-wiki/Alpha3-Overview.md

  - See: https://github.com/ros2/rcl/tree/release-alpha3/rcl/include/rcl
 - **add your stuff here**

+- Added support in rclcpp for using the TLSF (two-level segregate fit) allocator, a memory allocator design for embedded and real-time systems.
+- Improved efficiency of MultiThreadedExecutor and fixed numerous bugs with multi-threaded execution, which is now test on CI.
+- Added ability to cancel an Executor from within a callback called in spin.
+- Added ability for a timer to cancel itself by supporting a Timer callback that accepts a reference to itself as a function parameter.
+- Added checks for disallowing multiple threads to enter Executor::spin.

 Pretty much anything not listed above is not included in this release.
 The next steps are described in the [[Roadmap]].